Nearby 13ers and 14ers

 From trails to scrambles, hiking in Southwestern Colorado is as diverse as the topography.

-Trails abound within the Animas River Valley and go up from there.
 In the San Juans, there are twelve peaks over 14,000 feet and 250 ranked thirteeners.
-The mountains are protected by six designated wilderness areas including the Weminuche, Colorado’s largest.
+The mountains are protected by six designated wilderness areas including the Weminuche, Colorado’s largest wilderness area.

 Trails would quickly fall into disrepair and even disappear without maintenance by Durango Trails volunteers and state and federal agencies: Colorado Parks and Wildlife, Bureau of Land Management, and San Juan National Forest.